alexander-liao/paintbrush/README.md

 `¦`|Stringify the top of the stack and then push each character individually in reverse order so that the first character becomes the new top of the stack.
 `¿{...}`|Runs the code block if and only if the top of the stack represents True.
 The top of the stack can be retrieved from within the code block using `$0`.
 A normal command may be used as well if it forms a single block and does not require arguments.
 Does not pop the top of the stack off.
 `¤{...}`|Runs the code block if and only if the top of the stack represents False.
 The top of the stack can be retrieved from within the code block using `$0`.
 A normal command may be used as well if it forms a single block and does not require arguments.
 Does not pop the top of the stack off.
+`œ`|Sets the modifier to true, which is always set back to false by the next command regardless of whether or not it actually makes a difference.

 ## examples
 These are some examples of some things that you can do with Paintbrush.
 The first section consists of basic test programs, and the second part moves into ASCII-art, which is what this language is really all about.